MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupwritetextloginfline.md

 ### -param LogToken [in]

-A <a href="devinst.log_tokens">log token</a> that is either a system-defined log token or was returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552211">SetupGetThreadLogToken</a>.
+A <a href="https://www.bing.com/search?q=log+token">log token</a> that is either a system-defined log token or was returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff552211">SetupGetThreadLogToken</a>.

 ### -param Flags [in]